itcssec/ProActiveSecuritySuite/README.md

     <li><strong>WhatIsMyBrowser.com API Integration:</strong> Advanced user agent analysis and detection capabilities.</li>
     <li><strong>Enhanced AbuseIPDB Integration:</strong> Automatic updates for all entries with the same IP address.</li>
     <li><strong>Priority Support:</strong> Access dedicated support for assistance and troubleshooting.</li>
+    <li><strong>Cloudflare Custom WAF Rule &amp; List Management:</strong> Optionally create a Cloudflare custom list and associated WAF rule.
+Manage list entries directly from the plugin and receive notifications if Cloudflare reports errors such as a full list.</li>
     <li><strong>NEW - Traffic Insights:</strong> View your traffic at a glance by aggregating and displaying each IP address only once.
 This tab provides:
         <ul>
             <li><em>Aggregated IP Overview:</em> See first/last seen timestamps, total requests, and threat data from IPData in a single row per IP.</li>